laurahspencer/LabNotebook/_posts/2019-09-30-R-tips-class.md

 - Citation managing - export a .bib file from citation manager, add that to YAML.
 Also specify the citation style in YAML using a .csl file which can be found in this [zotero repository](https://www.zotero.org/styles).
 Reference are formatting this way: [@aristotle320BC;@cat2019]; in-line just use the @ symbol, for instance @cat2019 is the source.
 -

+### Parallelling etc.

+`htop` - not automatically on computer, similar to `top` in that it shows which programs are running, but with pretty graphics.
+Beeper package - creates sound when process is complete, can be customized.
+doParallel program - run processes in parallel.